-Join Aaron F. Ross for an in-depth discussion in this video Using the exercise files, part of Creating Simulations in Maya Dynamics.
+Join Aaron F. Ross for an in-depth discussion in this video Using the exercise files, part of Maya Dynamics: Creating Simulations (2012).

 We're almost ready to start working with Maya Dynamics.
 I just want to mention at the top that I have slightly hot-rodded the Maya interface.
 Not a lot; you'll certainly be able to find your way around.
 The main difference you'll see is that I'm using black text on a white background, and the default interface of Maya is currently white text on a black background.
 And to me, that's more difficult to read and it just slows me down.
 Therefore, I'm using the old-school black text.
 Now I'm not going to cover how to set up Maya for that interface in this training course, however I did cover it in a previous training course which is Maya 2011: Creating Natural Environments.

 And in fact there are two movies Setting Up the Exercise Files and Setting Up the Mac.
 The other thing I want to mention is that if you are a Premium subscriber to lynda.com then you can download the Exercise Files for the course and once you've done that you'll need to point Maya at that project folder, and that's a simple process.
 Of course, we can go to the File menu and choose Set Project.
 And I've got the Exercise Files here on my Desktop so all I need to do is just select that and click Set.

 Then when I go to Open a Scene it will take me directly to that Exercise_Files>Scenes folder and these are all the Maya ASCII scene files for the course.
 If you're not a premium subscriber to lynda.com and you don't have the Exercise Files, then I recommend that you create a project folder for the course, that way you can put all the assets in that one project folder.

 AuthorAaron F. Ross

 - Choosing a scale convention